ShipSoft/FairShip/field/README.md

 defineConstant(Name, TVector2(xMin, xMax), TVector2(yMin, yMax), TVector2(zMin, zMax), TVector3(Bx, By, Bz));
 ```

-where xMin, xMax are the global co-ordinate limits along the x axis (in cm),
+where xMin, xMax are the global coordinate limits along the x axis (in cm),
 similarly for the y and z axes, and Bx, By and Bz are the components
 of the uniform field in Tesla.